 - a) Precipitating Factors: - i.
-De-escalation strategies are not reducing the behavior - ii.
-Emergency situation is a sudden, urgent occurrence, usually unexpected but sometimes anticipated that requires immediate action. - iii.
-Imminent danger to self, others students/staff - iv.
-Individualized Education Plan in place (IEP) that addresses the behavior - v.
-Individual Health Plan in place(IHP) that addresses the behavior a) Time out should be kept as short as possible.
-The recommendation is not more than one (1) minute per age of child based on the behavior.
-At all times the student should be fully aware of the reason for the physical restraint or until the student is ale to remain calm.
+De-escalation strategies are not reducing the behavior. - ii.
+An emergency situation is a sudden, urgent occurrence, usually unexpected but sometimes anticipated that requires immediate action. - iii.
+Imminent danger to self, others students/staff. - iv.
+Individualized Education Plan in place (IEP) that addresses the behavior. - v.
+Individual Health Plan in place (IHP) that addresses the behavior.